Euphorbia lactea

-Euphorbia lactea is a species of spurge native to tropical Asia, mainly in India.
+Euphorbia lactea is a species of spurge native to arid and subtropical regions of South Asia, mainly the Indian Subcontinent.

-It is an erect shrub growing up to 5 m tall, with succulent branches 3–5 cm diameter, ridged, with a triangular or rhombic cross-section; the ridges are spiny, with short spines up to 5 mm long.
-The leaves are minute, and soon deciduous.
-All parts of the plant contain a poisonous milky latex.
 Common names include mottled spurge, frilled fan, elkhorn, candelabra spurge, candelabrum tree, candelabra cactus, candelabra plant, dragon bones, false cactus, hatrack cactus, milkstripe euphorbia, mottled candlestick.

+Description

+It is an erect shrub growing up to 5 m tall, with succulent branches 3–5 cm diameter, ridged, with a triangular or rhombic cross-section; the ridges are spiny, with short, permanent spines up to 5 mm long.
+The leaves are small, and quickly deciduous.

+All parts of the plant contain a poisonous milky latex, containing several irritating alkaloids, such as phorbol.

+Cultivation

 It is used medicinally in India.
 It is widely grown as an ornamental plant, both in the tropics, and as a houseplant in temperate regions; a number of cultivars have been selected for ornamental use, notably 'Cristata' with frilled branching.